schaubce/dms-spring-2020/Frog Tutorial.md

 ### 4. Make space bar control the tongue

    - Add another `forever` loop at the end
-   - Add an `if(keysDown)` function inside forever loop and replace the text with 'SPACE'
+   - Add an `if(keysDown)` statement inside forever loop and replace the text with 'SPACE'
      HINT: see step 2 for help on `keysDown`
    - Add `tongue.y1 += 20` inside the `if` statement
    - Add `else` case directly after the `if`, do you know what the `else` statement does?
 Ask a teacher to help!